MrAlexSee/InterviewTopics/README.md

 * [KISS](https://en.wikipedia.org/wiki/KISS_principle): keep it simple, stupid.

+* [Lint](https://en.wikipedia.org/wiki/Lint_(software)): tools which analyze source code in order to find bugs, errors, and suspicious constructs.
+There exits many linters for various languages and platforms.

 * [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method): project planning: must have, should have, could have, won't have.

 * [Not invented here](https://en.wikipedia.org/wiki/Not_invented_here): avoiding using products, guidelines, etc. created outside the company.